Sudrien/macropad_to_gamepad/README.md

 - Discord though?
 No chance in Hell.
 Might as well be propriatary company secrets at that point.

 ADDITIONAL NOTES
 - If the CY8C24794 wasn't so old, sure I could try properly programming it as an HID joystick device.
-But I'm not whatchacall *good*. psoc designer is beyond me.
+But I'm not whatchacall *good*. psoc designer (psoc creator is too new) is beyond me.
 Also [QMK developers](https://github.com/qmk/qmk_firmware/issues/6536).
 - Manually existing the binds file to change `<Primary Device="Keyboard" Key="Key_W" />` to `<Primary Device="04B40818" Key="Key_W" />` is corrupting the file, according to the parser.
 It creates a log file in the custom binds directory.
 - JoystickGremlin is Windows.
 VoiceAttack is Windows.
 Thank you python programmers who write things that aren't windows only.
 - Koolertron specific